Things to do in Romania

 Mamaia is Romania's most popular vacation resort located on the Black Sea.
-It has an 8 kilometre/5mile long beachfront, one of the largest in Europe, complete with beach bars and cafes.
+It has an 8-kilometre/5mile long beachfront, one of the largest in Europe, complete with beach bars and cafes.
 The resort is very lively in the evenings with countless nightclubs.
 It is the only resort in Europe to have pure white sand only found in tropical places such as Hawaii.
-There is a large selection of accommodation while on a Romania vacation.
+There is a large selection of accommodations while on a Romanian vacation.

 Wooden Churches, Maramures

 These are a group of almost 100 Orthodox churches from different periods and areas which make Maramureș a living museum.
 The churches were built starting from the 17th Century to the 19th Century, a reaction to the prohibition of stone churches by the Austro-Hungarian Empire.
 They are painted with Biblical scenes, mostly by local painters.
 The most characteristic features are the tall tower above the entrance and the massive roof that seems to dwarf the main body of the church.
 8 are listed by UNESCO as World Heritage Sites